-lar areas that result in (e) after rectangles (a) into foreground ground rectangles that do not ground rectangles from (f).

-Input data: point pattern resulting from uniformly sampling the rectangles (a).

-(f) All possible rectangles densely cover the domain as indicated in the center region (not completely shown for better visibility).

-(g) Assignment (labeling) of the rectangles (f) based on the data (e): recognized foreground objects from (c) (black) and recognized background objects from (d) (dashed).
+Figure 12e displays a point pattern that was generated by sampling a foreground and background process of randomly oriented rectangles, as explained by the remaining panels in Fig. 12.
+The task is to recover the foreground process among all possible rectangles (Fig. 12f) based on (1) unary features given by the fraction of points covered by each rectangle, and on (2) the prior knowledge that unlike d Arbitrary sample of background rectangles from (f). e Input data: point pattern resulting from uniformly sampling the rectangles (a). f All possible rectangles densely cover the domain as indicated in the center region (not completely shown for better visibility). g Assignment (labeling) of the rectangles (f) based on the data (e): recognized foreground objects from (c) (black) and recognized background objects from (d) (dashed).
 Two foreground objects were erroneously labeled as background (gray).
-All remaining rectangles from (f) also belong to the background, four of which were erroneously labelled as foreground (white).
+All remaining rectangles from (f) also belong to the background, four of which were erroneously labeled as foreground (white)